TEAM-DARK-MUSIC/DarkMusicBot/.github/README.md

 ## ⚠️ Security

-DarkMusicBot follows good practices of security, but 100% security cannot be assured.
-DarkMusicBot is provided **"as is"** without any **warranty**.
+YukkiMusicBot follows good practices of security, but 100% security cannot be assured.
+YukkiMusicBot is provided **"as is"** without any **warranty**.
 Use at your own risk.

 For more information and to report security issues, please refer to our [`SECURITY.md`](SECURITY.md)